 Synthetic data generator

 Note Based on user feedback, this application is now evolved into UnReal.
 See you there!!

 Documentation of R package: Conjurer

 This is the official documentation of R package Conjurer.
 This documentation in its original form is available on CRAN.
-Following are the badges for this package. 🔔Help improving this package by completing this 2 question survey If you are looking for an easy to use GUI for generating synthetic data please check out the app UnReal 🎉 1.Overview 1.1 Background & Motivation Data science applications need data to prototype and demonstrate to potential clients.
+Following are the badges for this package. 🔔Help improving this package by completing this 2 question survey If you are looking for an easy to use GUI for generating synthetic data please check out the app UnReal 🎉 1.Overview 1.

 Build a customized Entity Recognition model

 This article is a how-to guide for training a customized Entity Recognition model.
 The technical challenges such as installation issues, version conflict issues, operating system issues that are very common to this analysis are out of scope for this article.
 Table of contents: Business use case for entity recognition Overview of CRF Annotating training data Python Code for deploying CRF References Business use case for entity recognition

 This article is a how-to guide for pythonic implementation of Named Entity Recognition.
 The technical challenges such as installation issues, version conflict issues, operating system issues that are very common to this analysis are out of scope for this article.
 Table of contents: What is Named Entity Recognition(NER) Business Use cases for NER Installation pre-requisites Python Code for implementation Additional Reading: CRF model, Multiple models available in the package Disclaimer and Citation What is Named Entity Recognition(NER)?